interuss/dss/interfaces/automated-testing/geo-awareness/README.md

 ### [GM1 Article 9 Geo-awareness service (c)](https://www.easa.europa.eu/en/downloads/134303/en)

-It specifies that the "Geo-Awareness service is used by the UAS flight authorisation service as a source of data to inform UAS operators of relevant operational constraints and changes both prior to and during the flight.
+It specifies that the "Geo-Awareness service is used by the UAS flight authorisation service as a source of data to inform UAS operators of relevant operational constraints and changes both prior to and during the flight."

 1. **"... both prior to and during the flight"** *requirement is fulfilled by ED-269-102 described above.*